-Years Ended June 27, 2021 June 28, 2020 Gross Profit (millions of dollars) \$ 78.7 \$ 35.4 Gross Profit as a percentage of net sales 16.2% 9.2%
+Years Ended July 3, 2022 June 27, 2021 Gross Profit (millions of dollars) \$ 56.0 \$ 78.7 Gross Profit as a percentage of net sales 12.4% 16.2%

-The increase in gross profit dollars in the current year as compared to the prior year was attributed to the increase in net sales between years, partially offset by the increase in cost of goods sold as discussed above.
-Gross profit as a percentage of net sales improved between years due to the increase in net sales as discussed above, which resulted in more favorable absorption of our fixed costs and due to cost improvement initiatives at our Milwaukee and Mexico facilities.
+The decrease in gross profit dollars in the current year as compared to the prior year was attributed to the decrease in net sales between years, partially offset by the decrease in cost of goods sold as discussed above.
+Gross profit as a percentage of net sales decreased between years due to reduced sales, which resulted in less favorable absorption of our fixed costs, and due to increased direct material costs between periods, which negatively impacted the gross profit margin percentage by 210 basis points between years, as discussed above.